Roper Lake State Park

-Roper Lake State Park is a state park of Arizona, surrounding 32 acre Roper Lake.
-The park is located off U.S. Route 191, 5 mi south of Safford, at the Gila River and Valley.
+Roper Lake State Park is a public recreation area of Arizona, United States, surrounding 32 acre Roper Lake.
+It is surrounded by the sky island Pinaleño Mountains range, which include Mount Graham.
+The state park is located off U.S. Route 191, 5 mi south of Safford, at the Gila River and Valley.

+History

+Originally developed as a private recreation area in the 1960s, Roper Lake became state-owned when the Arizona Game and Fish Commission acquired it in 1969.
 The land for the park, formerly a ranch, was purchased by the state in 1972 in order to construct a reservoir.
+The park opened to the public in 1975.

+Features

-Roper Lake State Park includes a boat ramp, a beach for swimming, a picnic area, a campground, cabins, and a hot spring.
+The park includes a boat ramp, beach for swimming, picnic area, campground, cabins, and hot spring.
 The lake is stocked with bass and trout, and boats are limited to small electric motors.
 Hiking trails are available, and the park is a place for birdwatching.
-This scenic park in southeast Arizona is in a beautiful location surrounded by the sky island Pinaleño Mountains range, including Mount Graham.